CMSgov/cms-ars-3.1-moderate-aws-rds-oracle-mysql-ee-5.7-cis-overlay-/README.md

 __For the best security of the runner, always install on the runner the _latest version_ of CINC-auditor.__

-__The simplest way to install InSpec is to use this command for a UNIX/Linux/MacOS runner platform:__
+__The simplest way to install CINC-auditor is to use this command for a UNIX/Linux/MacOS runner platform:__
 ```
 curl -L https://omnitruck.cinc.sh/install.sh | sudo bash -s -- -P cinc-auditor
 ```